im-tejasvi/im-tejasvi/README.md

 Fullstack Developer
 -------------------------------------

 Born and raised in Ajmer, Rajasthan.
-Received my degree in Bachelor of Technology in computer science and engineering from SRM University in May 2019.
+Received my degree in Bachelor of Technology in Computer Science and Engineering from SRM University in May 2019.
 I love coding, and being able to adjust and create things exactly how I want them to work.

 Quality software design is what separates the good product from the great.
 I believe software should be clean, maintainable, easy to read, and most importantly: easy for the customer to use.
 Being the end-user of countless applications that were difficult to use and overly complex, I strive to make sure any product I produce doesn't fall within that bucket.